-It is obvious that the atomic hydrogen adsorption energies on $\mathrm{Cu}(111)$ do not follow the trend observed for oxygen on $\mathrm{Cu}(111)$.
-However, the change of the H_2 dissociation barrier on $\mathrm{Cu}(111)$ caused by substrate strain, although somewhat smaller, is comparable to the change in the oxygen/copper energetics which is in the order of up to 0.2 eV for 5% change in the lattice constant.
+It is obvious that the atomic hydrogen adsorption energies on Cu(111) do not follow the trend observed for oxygen on Cu(111).
+However, the change of the H2 dissociation barrier on Cu(111) caused by substrate strain, although somewhat smaller, is comparable to the change in the oxygen/ copper energetics which is in the order of up to 0.2 eV for 5% change in the lattice constant.
 Thus our calculations confirm that reaction rates on Cu surfaces could be substantially affected by lattice strain.
-Still, whether lattice strain enhances or suppresses reaction rates on Cu surfaces will depend on the particular reaction mechanism and the involved lattice sites.